 Preventing Accounting Fraud

 To protect your business from accounting fraud, you need a strong plan.
-Use internal controls, regular audits, ethical leadership, and automated accounting software.
+Use internal controls, regular audits, ethical leadership, and automated accounting tools.
 These steps help keep your finances safe and prevent fraud.

 Strong Internal Controls